nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a borrower: `add`

-Adds a borrower to the address book.
+Adds a borrower into the address book using the borrower's personal information.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`